zkMIPS/semaphore-gnark-11/README.md

 ## Semaphore Merkle Tree Batcher (SMTB)

 SMTB is a service for batch processing of Merkle tree updates.
-It is designed to be used in conjunction with [Semaphore](https://github.com/semaphore-protocol/semaphore).
+It is designed to be used in conjunction with the [World ID contracts](https://github.com/worldcoin/world-id-contracts) which use [Semaphore](https://github.com/semaphore-protocol/semaphore) as a dependency.
 It accepts Merkle tree updates and batches them together into a single one.
 This is useful for reducing the number of transactions that need to be submitted to the blockchain.
 The correctness of the batched Merkle tree update is assured through the generation of a SNARK (generated through [gnark](https://github.com/ConsenSys/gnark)).

 ## Reasoning behind a custom trusted setup